BugCatcherNate/rust_game/README.md

 - **Add entities/components**: extend `SceneDefinition` builders (or YAML source) with new entities, tags, and components. `scene::apply_scene_definition` automatically instantiates ECS components from the definition structs.
 - **Add scripts**: register script bindings through `GameConfig::with_script_binding` so entities run script logic handled by the scripting system (see `ScriptComponent`).
 - **New rendering assets**: drop `.obj` models or textures under `assets/` and reference them from `ModelComponentDefinition`/`TextureComponentDefinition`.
-- **Physics tuning**: adjust `PhysicsComponentDefinition` half extents, restitution, and friction to change collision behavior.
+- **Physics tuning**: adjust `PhysicsComponentDefinition` half extents, restitution, and friction to change collision behavior, or set `half_extents` to `None` to auto-fit a box collider to the render/terrain geometry.
 The physics system syncs Rapier bodies back into ECS positions each frame.
 - **HUD/Game state**: implement additional `CustomSystem`s to inject gameplay-specific text or commands; they integrate seamlessly with the engine’s renderer/UI overlay.

 ## Troubleshooting